Skip to content

 Elo cost of small Hash

 We measure the influence of Hash on the playing strength, using games of SF15.1 at LTC (60+0.6s) and VLTC (240+2.4s) on the UHO book.
 Hash is varied between 1 and 64 MB and 256MB in powers of two, leading to as average hashfull between 100 and 950 per thousand.
-The data suggests that keeping hashfull below 30% is best to maintain strength.
+The data suggests that keeping the average hashfull below 30% is best to maintain strength.

 Raw data for the above graph